JoshMarino/gazebo_and_ros_control/README.md

 #### Project Overview ####
-ROS_control is an exciting new development in the world of ROS, created and maintained by Adolfo Rodriquez Tsouroukdissian.
+ROS_control is an exciting new development in the world of ROS, created and maintained by Adolfo Rodriquez Tsouroukdissian and maintained by him <adolfo.rodriguez@pal-robotics.com>, Dave Coleman <davetcoleman@gmail.com>, and Wim Meeussen <wim@hidof.com>.
 As with any ROS package, the documentaion on different ascpects of this multi-faceted package are lacking and dependant on the ROS communities' implementation and subsequent documentation.
 The purpose of this project was to understand how ROS_control and the world of Gazebo can communicate together in order to simulate robot actuation and sensing mechanisms.
 Specifically, we wanted to understand

 1. How ROS controllers and ROS control work.
 2. Using the RRBot model, how do we use ROS controllers to simulate a robot in Gazebo.